 After receiving accolades from our client in accomplishing exactly what they desired, our next hurdle was to see if we could get approvals administratively from the City of Virginia Beach on our new design.
 The primary concern here is that if they felt our design deviated too far from the original plans, we would have to go through the entire condition of use process again.
 This would delay the construction document phase by over three months if it was required.

 With great joy the city’s planners saw that our design as being compatible with the original plan and found it pleasing.
 With this information we were granted an administrative approval to move forward!

 Let us know if we can help you finish your master plan and help your project move forward.
-Send all questions and inquiries to firstname.lastname@example.org
+Feel free to contact us.